Are you looking for some awesome Big Island waterfall hikes? These are the top Big Island hikes with beautiful waterfalls you have to see to believe!

 Kohala Coast

-It’s a staggering 1,450-foot waterfall that’s surrounded by epic scenery that’s also equally as spectacular.
-The hike itself is not too difficult and will take you no more than an hour to an hour and a half to reach the waterfall.
+It’s a staggering 1,450-foot waterfall surrounded by epic scenery that’s equally spectacular.
+The hike itself is not too difficult, and it will take you no more than an hour to an hour and a half to reach the waterfall.

-Just remember that if you’re visiting in March, the falls may be a bit dry, but it’s still worth the visit.
+Just remember that if you visit in March, the falls may be a bit dry, but they’re still worth the visit.

 Kama’e’e Falls